a-p-o/a-p-o.github.io/_drafts/ideal-work-environment.md

 The office building is in a city.
 I work remotely on occasion.
 The building is near a variety of food markets which offer many vegan food options.
-The restaraunts offer vegan fare for take-out.
+The restaurants offer vegan fare for take-out.

 # Building